Does Mackinac Island have an airport?

 NOT A PILOT?
 HERE’S HOW TO FLY TO MACKINAC ISLAND

 Commercial airlines do not fly to Mackinac Island.
 However, here is a blog post about getting to Mackinac Island via a commercial airline.
 The closest regional airports are Pellston Regional Airport (PLN) and Chippewa County International Airport (CIU).
-Both airports have shuttles that will provide transportation to the ferry docks, or you can arrange a charter from Fresh Coast Aviation or North Country Aviation to fly you directly to Mackinac Island.
+Both airports have shuttles that will provide transportation to the ferry docks, or you can arrange a charter from Fresh Air Aviation or North Country Aviation to fly you directly to Mackinac Island.

 FLYING TO MACKINAC ISLAND IN THE WINTER